AREA OF PRACTICE

 In some ways, the Collaborative Process is like a mediation.
 You reach settlement.
 But in this mediation, instead of deciding your entire future in one day, you do it in a series of meetings.
 At those meetings, you have professionals to guide you.

 When do I not like Collaborative Law?

 Sometimes the Collaborative Process is not appropriate.
 If there is a victim/abuser dynamic in the relationship, it can be difficult to find a way to proceed that feels safe.
 Sometimes the other party is unwilling to come to the table and will only listen to a judge.
 Sometimes the children are in danger and need a court order for their protection.
 Circumstances like these are all ones in which litigation is more appropriate.
-There are times when a person needs to stand up and fight.
 In a consultation, we will discuss whether or not Collaborative Law is appropriate for your situation and whether it is an option you would like to pursue.

 How can I learn more?

 Catherine is a member of both Collaborative Divorce Texas and Collaborative Divorce Austin.
 You can find more information about the process and other practicing professionals at: